 The EarthX battery can recharge significantly faster, and a fully discharged battery can be fully recharged in less than an hour when needed.

 The BMS disconnects the battery from the load if 100% of the usable energy is consumed.
 The usable energy is the rated Ah of the battery (new battery at 25DegC).
 For example, the ETX900 will provide 15.6Ah of usable energy.
 An analogy would be like you consuming all the usable fuel from your gas tank.
-Our battery uses “unusable energy” (like the unusable fuel in your fuel tank) to keep the battery healthy until you land and can recharge it.
 An over-discharged battery typically has an internal voltage less than 11.0V, but when the BMS disconnects, the voltage reading at the terminals of the battery will be zero volts.
+You need to recharge the battery as soon as practical.

 No.